daniaki/drunk-nlp/README.md

 drunk-nlp
 =========

-Search tweets by geographic locations
+Small project in progress that allows tweets to be searched by keywords or geo-spatial locations as defined in US_small.txt